 It has comfortable rooms, a kitchen garden, greenhouses and an orchard.
 Florence Nightingale Museum London.
 International Slavery Museum, Liverpool museums.
 Whitney Plantation Slavery Museum.
 Horniman Museum and Gardens.
 Prescot Museum homepage.
 Salem Witch Museum.
 In January of 1692, the daughter and niece of Reverend Samuel Parris of Salem Village became ill.

+When they failed to improve, the village doctor, William Griggs, was called in.
+His diagnosis of bewitchment put into motion the forces that would ultimately result in the death by hanging of nineteen men and women.
+In addition, one man was crushed to death; seven others died in prison, and the lives of many were irrevocably changed.
 To understand the events of the Salem witch trials, it is necessary to examine the times in which accusations of witchcraft occurred.
 There were the ordinary stresses of 17th-century life in Massachusetts Bay Colony.
 In June of 1692, the special Court of Oyer (to hear) and Terminer (to decide) sat in Salem to hear the cases of witchcraft.
 As years passed, apologies were offered, and restitution was made to the victims' families.
 Kelvedon Hatch Secret Nuclear Bunker.
 Museum of Brands - Home.
 Foundling Museum London: Foundling Hospital & Coram.
-The Cinema Museum, London.